How effective can simple ordinal peer grading be?: Validation of our framework

-Table \ref{tab:learning} shows the theoretical prediction and observed performance values of these rules (by applying the rules on 1000 simulated exams with $10\,000$ Mallows students).
-The performance of the aggregation rules that were computed using the $100$-sample approximation of Mallows are already amazingly close to those for Mallows.
-For the rules that we computed using the $1000$-sample approximation, it is almost impossible to distinguish them from the Mallows-optimal ones in terms of performance.
+Table \ref{tab:learning} shows the theoretical prediction values of the $100$- and $1000$-sample approximation type-ordering aggregation rules.
+The performance of the type-ordering aggregation rules that were computed using the $100$-sample approximations are already amazingly close to those for the actual models.
+For the rules that we computed using the $1000$-sample approximation, it is almost impossible to distinguish them from the actual ones, in terms of performance.

-A more refined graphical representation of these findings is given in Figure \ref{fig:apx_vs_mallows} (best viewed in color).
-Each plot contains a blue and a red cloud of $1000$ points each corresponding to a single simulated exam with $10\,000$ students.
-The blue points (respectively, red points) measure the performance of the optimal rule for the $1000$-sample (respectively, $100$-sample) Mallows approximation versus the Mallows-optimal rule.
-The blue cloud almost coincides with the diagonal in each plot, indicating an optimal approximation of the Mallows-optimal rule.
-The red cloud is distinct (there is a negligible ``intersection'' of blue and red points only for the th-10\% performance objective) but very close.
-To realize how close the two clouds are, almost the whole cloud of points for Borda (from Figures \ref{fig:borda_vs_opt-all2all-acc5-th10}(d), \ref{fig:borda_vs_opt-all2all-acc5-th10}(e), and \ref{fig:borda_vs_opt-all2all-acc5-th10}(f)) would be located outside the plot area of Figure \ref{fig:apx_vs_mallows} (if we attempted to plot it).
+A more refined graphical representation of these findings is given in Figure \ref{fig:clouds-apx} (best viewed in color).
+Each plot contains a blue and a red cloud of 1000 points, each corresponding to a single simulated exam with $10\,000$ students.
+The blue points (respectively, red points) show the performance of the optimal rule for the $1000$-sample (respectively, $100$-sample) Mallows and RUM approximation versus the Mallows- and RUM-optimal rule in subfigures (a)--(c) and (d)--(f), respectively.
+In all cases, the blue cloud almost coincides with the diagonal in each plot, indicating an optimal approximation of the optimal rule.
+The red cloud is distinct but still very close.
+To realize how close the two clouds are, for the case of the Mallows model, almost the whole cloud of points for Borda (from Figures \ref{fig:clouds-borda-vs-opt}(g)--(i)) would be located outside the plot area of Figure \ref{fig:clouds-apx}(a)--(c) (if we attempted to plot it).